-Permit/License Information
+Permit Information

 You must have a license to ride the trails or you risk a hefty fine and possible court appearance!
 Permits are issued by the Tennessee Wildlife Resources Agency and cannot be purchased at our office.
-You must get your permit online or at a TN Wal Mart.
+You must get your permit online or at any TN Wal Mart.
 The link below will take you to the TWRA website.

-***New Info: Beginning March 1, 2022-If you buy an annual permit, it will extend one full year from the purchase date.
+If you buy an annual permit, it will extend one full year from the purchase date.

-*All prices are estimates-they may vary by a few dollars.
+All prices are estimates-they may vary by a few dollars.
+Taxes/Handling are not included in the totals.

 Resident Licenses

-Daily Permit: Type 36 $15.50
+Daily Permit: Type 36 $15.00

-Annual Pass: Type 1 plus Type 93 $34 + $21 $55
+Annual Pass: Type 1 plus Type 93 $33 + $20 $55

 **A Sportsman license will cover your riding permit.